rehierl/html-outliner-spec/issue-associations.md

 as a means to save and restore a reference to the `current section` before overwriting this variable with a reference to the first inner section (see [step 4.7.2](./outliner-steps.md/#4-7-2)).
-The side effect of this method is that it turns **write-access** to the nodes in the dom subtree into a mandatory requirement for the outline algorithm.
+The side effect of this method is that it turns **write-access** to the nodes in the DOM subtree into a mandatory requirement for the outline algorithm.
 It is possible to completely avoid any write-access by including the `current section` when saving the current context (stack operations).